RHsyseng/telco-operations/assisted-installer/bili/README.md

 The input needed for this process is a list of yaml files that use similar content to what is used nowadays for ZTP and that need to be put in a directory named `cluster-manifests`

-As such, people familiar with this workflow wont have any issue in creating the following files:
+As such, people familiar with this workflow shouldn't have any issues in creating the following files:

 - agent-cluster-install.yaml
 - cluster-deployment.yaml